fmxsh/tot-ontology/README.md

 Describes what the _thing_ is, in terms defined by itself (the content of its constitution, properties and emergences).

-A thing also identify as a _thing of things_ by being an application of _thing of things_, in the sense that the properties constitution, properties and emergence are used to analyze and describe the _thing_.
+A thing also identify as a _structure of things_ by being an application of _structure of things_, in the sense that the properties constitution, properties and emergence are used to analyze and describe the _thing_.

-It starts with "I am a _thing of things_ that is ..."
+It starts with "I am a _structure of things_ that is ..."

 It does not state purpose.
 Purpose can be implied, and is subjective.